Get scrubbed up and ready to go, because we need to get to the operating room! Your Life.Changing. career is only 12 months away!

 Surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing surgical care to patients in a variety of settings.
 The surgical technologist works under medical supervision to facilitate the safe and effective conduct of invasive surgical procedures.
 This individual works under the supervision of a surgeon to ensure that the operating room or environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.

 The Surgical Technology program is offered at Indian Hills Community College through a distance education agreement with Kirkwood Community College, Cedar Rapids, Iowa.
-Students take the Surgical Technology courses on the Iowa Communications Network (ICN) in Ottumwa and the Arts and Sciences courses are taken at IHCC.
+Students take the Surgical Technology courses remotely using Zoom, and complete their Arts and Sciences courses through IHCC.
 Labs are provided at Ottumwa Regional Hospital and clinic sites are assigned in eastern/central Iowa, etc. This 12-month program, which begins each fall, prepares students to provide care to patients during surgery and assist the surgical team in the operating room.
 Upon successful completion of the program, graduates are awarded a diploma in Surgical Technology from Kirkwood Community College.
 An additional sequence of Arts and Sciences courses taken during the second year will allow the student to earn an Associate of Applied Science degree.
 This option provides students with a range of professional opportunities throughout their career.
 Diploma and AAS graduates are eligible to take the national certification exam for surgical technologists.

 So put your gloves on, and come join a career that’s sure to be Life.Changing. for you, your patients, and the medical professionals you’ll work with.